• Cooking Tips

 Any unused broth can be stored in the fridge in an airtight container for 4-5 days.
 It can also be frozen in freezer safe containers and will keep for up to 6 months.

-Soup in a white bowl.
+Soup in a ladle.

 If you add greens to the soup then they should be added at the end of the cooking time.